Universal-Rating-System/VEnvIt/README.md

 - vr.ps1 (Remove a virtual environment)
 - download.ps1 (Commands to initiate the installation)
 - install.ps1 (Install `venvit`)
+- env_var_dev.ps1 (Sample environment configuration)

 ## vn.ps1

 ### Introduction

 This script, `vn.ps1`, creates a Python virtual environment.
 It uses a combination of environment variables and command line parameters to set up the environment.
-If a `pyproject.toml` file already exists in the project directory, Python modules will be installed accordingly, alternatively it will install a default set of development tools.
+If the target project directory already exists and has a `pyproject.toml`, the Python modules will be installed accordingly, alternatively it will install a default set of development tools.

 - Pre-Commit
 - Black